wooorm/markdown-rs/readme.md

 `markdown-rs` makes any markdown safe by default, even if HTML is embedded or dangerous protocols are used, as it encodes or drops them.

+Turning on the `allow_dangerous_html` or `allow_dangerous_protocol` options for user-provided markdown opens you up to XSS attacks.

-You should be able to set `allow_any_src` safely.
+Additionnally, you should be able to set `allow_any_img_src` safely.
 The default is to allow only `http:`, `https:`, and relative images, which is what GitHub does.
 But it should be safe to allow any value on `src`.

 The [HTML specification][whatwg-html-image] prohibits dangerous scripts in images and all modern browsers respect this and are thus safe.
 Opera 12 (from 2012) is a notable browser that did not respect this.

-Turning on the `allow_dangerous_html` or `allow_dangerous_protocol` options for user-provided markdown opens you up to XSS attacks.

 An aspect related to XSS for security is syntax errors: markdown itself has no syntax errors.